gma1083/democrewcy-frontend/README.md

   # Components

 ## Common
+- **Actions** The footer for the form displaying in the active task.
+Has configurations to conditionally render the buttons if they are not needed for edit/create tasks, does not show buttons for view task.
-**EmptyCard**
+- **EmptyCard**
 - **HorizontallyScrollable**: A small wrapper that allows us to continuously scroll left and right when data overflows the elements size.
 - **PrivateRoute**: A component that uses security to render a component if the user has the allowed role to see it.
 - **PublicRoute**: Renders a component for anyone to see.
-- **RelatedAction**: A button with multi-level menus.
+- **:wrench: RelatedAction**: A button with multi-level menus.
-- **SequenceTask**: A way to string together a multi-page single task, or group together many tasks into one.
+- **:wrench: SequenceTask**: A way to string together a multi-page single task, or group together many tasks into one .
 - **Sidebar**: Provides the user with their friend messages and group links.
 Above that is the TaskBar.
-- **Task**: A presentational wrapper component that all tasks should be wrapped in.
+- **TaskLayout**: A presentational wrapper component that all tasks are wrapped in.
+Look in the tasks page.
+We render this component with a form, all dynamically based on the active task from context.
-- **TaskBar**: A dank AutoComplete search box from ant design.
-I loaded up the task json as the data source, so when you click on the task it updates the context activeTask to that, causing the app to re-route and render the task.
+- **TaskBar**: A dank AutoComplete search box from ant design. uses the tasks in context so that when you click on the task it updates the context activeTask, causing the app to re-route and render the task.

-## Tasks
+## tasks
-These components use the task framework.
-We will get the view/edit pages as a two for one deal since we can disable the form items for the view.
-This allows us to repurpose one component to get create, read, update, delete (if we want it).
-To start creating a task look at CreateEvent as an example to see how to use the ant design Form.
-All you need to do is define whatever form items you want, and I found all the possible types and put them in CreateEvent so we can just take from that example.
-Inside of the form you have a validate function.
-Remember the form validation from the landing page?
-More of that.
+These are just forms.
+The main examples are CreateEvent and CreateUser.
+Just copy and paste to get started.
+Here are the steps to remember:
+1. Copy an example form
+2. Do a barrel roll (export the form from /tasks/index)
+3. Define your form items, and their variables and rules
+4. Implement handleSubmit validations, async request, dispatch, setState, etc.
+5. Implement cancel

 **Current Tasks**:
 - CreateEvent
 - CreateGroup
 - CreateMotion
 - CreateUser
-- SequenceTaskExample
+- :wrench: SequenceTaskExample
 - ViewDashboard
 - ViewGroup
 - ViewProfile